JonmarCorpuz/projectsDump/[OnPrem] RedundantZabbix/Keepalived.md

         auth_pass MyStrongPass     # Specify the shared password for VRRP authentication }
     virtual_ipaddress {
-        192.168.0.250              # Configure the Virtual IP address to be managed by VRRP and failover }
+        VIRTUAL_IP_ADDRESS         # Configure the Virtual IP address to be managed by VRRP and failover }
     track_script {
         chk_haproxy                # Specify to use the defined script to monitor HAProxy service health